logo

 • Unifies procedures and allows future adjustments by decree.

-To obtain or renew passive residence in Andorra, applicants must provide:
+To obtain or renew passive residency in Andorra, applicants must provide:

-• Dependents: €12,000 additional for each (spouse, children, or ascendants).
+• Dependents: an additional €12,000 per person (spouse, descendants or ascendants), also non-refundable.
 Learn more in Family reunification in Andorra: requirements, changes and current percentages

-• Effective stay: at least 90 days per year.
+• Effective stay: minimum 90 days per year.

-• No criminal record and proven financial solvency.
+• Clean criminal record and proven financial solvency (minimum income).

 ➤ To better understand how the guarantee deposit works and how it is managed by the AFA, see The residency deposit in Andorra: origin, evolution and applicable regime.